Quantcast

 RELATED

-OK, so let's start here.
+Okay, so let's start here.
 Did you know that approximately 75 percent of Americans suffer from dehydration?
 And, while you might think that this article is running during the summertime because that is when we tend to be outside and perspiring the most, the reality is this could actually be published any time of the year.
 Why?
-Because there is no time on the calendar when our bodies don't need a good amount of fluids running through it—you know, being that we're made up of around 65 percent water ourselves.
+Because there is no time on the calendar when our bodies don't need a good amount of fluids running through them—you know, being that we're made up of around 65 percent water ourselves.

-But the reason why we decided to post this in the heat of July is because, when your body has the right amount of fluids running through it, not only can that help to keep you nice and cool, it can also keep your muscle and joints working at their optimal levels (you know, like while you're swimming or taking long walks along the beach 'n stuff).
-Plus, spending a lot of time out in the sun can definitely put you on the road to being dehydrated—quick, fast and in a hurry.
+But the reason why we decided to post this in the heat of July is that, when your body has the right amount of fluids running through it, not only can that help to keep you nice and cool, but it can also keep your muscles and joints working at their optimal levels (you know, like while you're swimming or taking long walks along the beach 'n stuff).
+Plus, spending a lot of time out in the sun can definitely put you on the road to being dehydrated—quick, fast, and in a hurry.
 If you're wondering if you already are dehydrated, but you're not sure what signs to look for to confirm it, here are 10 that tend to get overlooked, far more than they ever should.

 1. Thirst

 If you've ever heard the saying, "If you're thirsty, you're already dehydrated", there is actually a significant amount of truth to that.
 When there is a lack of fluid in our system (or too much sodium in our body), the amount of water volume that we need in order for our body to work correctly drops which makes us want to drink more.
-You can stay on top of this by drinking 2-3 cups of water per hour (that you're awake, of course).
+You can stay on top of this by drinking 2-3 cups of water per hour (when you're awake, of course).
 If you do that, you should avoid feeling thirsty or parched.
 And, when it comes to your body "flowing" smoothly, that's a good thing.

 2. Fatigue

-Word on the street is, when you're at the point of dehydration, you've already lost somewhere between 2-3 percent of your own body fluid.
-If that happens, it makes total sense that you would start to feel tired, drained, lethargic—fatigued.
+Word on the street is, that when you're at the point of dehydration, you've already lost somewhere between 2-3 percent of your own body fluid.
+If that happens, it makes total sense that you would start to feel tired, drained, lethargic—and fatigued.
 When there isn't enough fluid in your system, your blood volume drops and that keeps your brain from getting all of the blood (and oxygen) that it needs.
 Plus, dehydration makes your heart pump faster than it needs to as well.
 So yeah, if you want an energy pick-me-up, drinking more fluids is a surefire way to go.

 3. A “Pop Off” Spirit